gerkeac/lucid-import2-mcp/README.md

 # Lucid Import MCP Server

-An MCP (Model Context Protocol) server that enables creation of Lucid chart process maps using the Lucid REST API with OAuth2 authentication and Standard Import JSON format.
+An MCP (Model Context Protocol) server that enables creation of Lucid chart process maps using the Lucid REST API.
+This server is designed to run as a **Stateless Middleware**, where authentication is handled by the MCP Client (e.g., LibreChat) and tokens are passed to the server with each request.

 ## Features

-- **OAuth2 Authentication**: Secure per-user authentication with Lucid API
+- **Stateless Architecture**: No local token storage; secure and scalable.
-- **Process Map Creation**: Create simple linear process flows with automatic shape placement
+- **Process Map Creation**: Create simple linear process flows with automatic shape placement.
-- **Custom Diagrams**: Build complex diagrams with full control over shapes, connectors, and styling
+- **Custom Diagrams**: Build complex diagrams with full control over shapes, connectors, and styling.
-- **Step-by-Step Builder**: Construct diagrams programmatically with an intuitive API
+- **Step-by-Step Builder**: Construct diagrams programmatically with an intuitive API.
-- **Standard Import Support**: Full support for Lucid Standard Import JSON format
+- **Standard Import Support**: Full support for Lucid Standard Import JSON format.
-- **Multi-Product**: Works with both Lucidchart and Lucidspark
+- **Multi-Product**: Works with both Lucidchart and Lucidspark.

 ## Installation